skupperproject/skupper-console/README.md

 The project has the following directory structure:

+- `tests`: Contains the unit tests code using jest library.
 - `build`: Contains the output of the production build, which is the compiled and optimized version of the application that can be deployed to a server.
 - `config`: Contains the configuration files for the development tools used in the project, such as webpack, jest, typescript paths, eslint, etc.
 - `cypress`: Contains the integration testing code using Cypress framework, which is used to test the application's user interface and user interactions.